African art > African mask > Idoma Mask

-A naturalistic face mask, associated with funeral rites, it offers a face coated with white clay marked with traditional vertical bar keloids, also present in the Igbos, cheekbones protruding under large eye cavities, a cut teeth.
-Locally abraded clear patina, black tops and red ochre.
+African mask associated with funeral rites, of a naturalist type, it offers a face coated with white clay and marked with traditional keloids in vertical barrette, also present in the Igbos, cheekbones protruding under large eye cavities, a cut dentition.
+Light matt patina locally abraded, red ochre highlights.

 Watch the video